-MyRoll Gallery is another one of the best photo gallery app which is preferred by a lot of users.
+MyRoll Gallery is another contender for the best photo gallery app, which is preferred by a lot of users.
 The main page consists of two sections, i.e., images and videos.
-You can sort files by name/date/ascending/descending, create new album or folder, change the theme and file view option, etc.
+You can sort files by name/date/ascending/descending, create new albums or folders, change the theme and file view option, etc.

 It has an inbuilt app lock function and the option to access the camera.
 You can copy/delete/share and do all those kinds of stuff.
 Also, the user interface is smooth and easy to operate.
 It is free with no in-app purchases.

 Focus Gallery standouts for its speed and efficiency, and it is also easy to operate.
 It is free and does not display any ads.
 The app supports all kinds of photos, videos, and GIF files, and they appear well organized on the main page.
 This default gallery alternative has an inbuilt video player and camera option.
 It includes a comprehensive tag system, app lock function, light and dark theme, a secret vault, etc. You can also change the app icon if you like.